A Different Kind of July 4th Fireworks

 Danny (real name Daniel and now goes by Dan) had gorgeous deep set blue eyes, light brown hair, and a lithe athletic body as he was a soccer player.
 He was fun and intelligent, and we flirted like crazy at work.
 Note: since we were a bunch of teens working in a department store, there were a lot of hormones flying with lots of flirting going on through the various departments.

-He finally started making some moves with my encouragement, but it was at a turtle’s pace, and it mostly involved driving me home from work, and a few group dates to parties that he was invited to, where his car was loaded up with other friends as well as me.
-The parties never gave us one-on-one time, and so I didn’t consider them real dates, but I did get a few kisses goodnight.
+He finally started making some moves all through June with my encouragement, but it was at a turtle’s pace, and it mostly involved driving me home from work, and a few group dates to parties that he was invited to, where his car was loaded up with other friends as well as me.
+The parties never gave us real one-on-one time, and so I didn’t consider them real dates, but I did get a few kisses goodnight so perhaps he thought of them as dates.
 Oh, and what a wonderful kisser he was!
 Every girl should date a kisser like him at least once in her life.
 (And read this blog of mine that was quite popular on the Huff Post on kissing – this boy is not specifically named in it, but you will know which one he is.)

 Since we were firmly city-bound that summer, it wasn’t a big surprise that we both were required to work on July 4th.
 No picnics or fireworks were in the plans for us that day.
 It seemed like such a downer at the time.